Fascinating Historical Facts About the Grand Canyon

 The canyon is also described as the place of emergence for the Navajo, Hopi, Paiute, and Zuni.

 There is a huge variety of animals at the Grand Canyon.
 More than 80 species of mammals can be found within its boundaries, including bighorn sheep, cougars, elk, and coyotes.
-Most incredibly, many fossils have been discovered throughout this area including dinosaur remains!
+Most incredibly, many ancient fossils have been discovered throughout this area including dinosaur remains!

 Additionally, more than 355 species of birds have been identified in the park.
 Tourists at the Grand Canyon can see the massive California Condors, swallowtail hawks, and even Bald Eagles - the national symbol of the United States.